loktiev/RecomendationSystemOfBooks/README.md

 # README.md for RecomendationSystemOfBooks

 ## 📚 RecomendationSystemOfBooks
-A basic recommendation system using LightFM and NMSLIB.
+A basic recommendation system using **precomputed LightFM embeddings** and **NMSLIB** for fast nearest-neighbor search.
 This project demonstrates hybrid collaborative filtering on a small dataset.

 ---